checkly/docs.checklyhq.com/site/content/docs/_index.md

 ## Adopt The Monitoring As Code Workflow

-Checkly offers a lot of power and perks to modern developers and DevOps teams.
-Manage checks at scale with Terraform, hook into your CI/CD and deployment flow.
+Checkly offers a lot of power and perks to modern developers and DevOps teams to manage their Checks and monitoring setup from their code base.
+We call it "monitoring as code".

 <div class="cards-list">
 {{< doc-card